AdobeDocs/experience-manager-cloud-service.en/help/operations/maintenance.md

 * all properties must be defined.
 There are no inherited defaults.
 * the types (integers, strings, booleans, etc) in the property tables below must be respected.

-**4** - Create a config pipeline in Cloud Manager, as described in the [Config Pipeline article](/help/operations/config-pipeline.md#managing-in-cloud-manager).
-Sandboxes and rapid development environments (RDEs) do not support purging.
+**4** - Create a config pipeline in Cloud Manager, as described in the [config pipeline article.](/help/operations/config-pipeline.md#managing-in-cloud-manager) Sandboxes and rapid development environments (RDEs) do not support purging.

 ### Version Purge {#version-purge}